dimagi/commcare-cloud/docs/services/postgresql/migrating_plproxy.md

 7. Check for errors
     *   Load the site in a browser
     *   Watch monitoring dashboards for errors
-    *   Watch sentry for errors
+    *   Watch Sentry for errors
 8. Restart remaining services
     *   `cchq <env> service commcare restart --limit= 'all:!mobile_webworkers'`
 9. Check for errors again (see step 7)